-Two cardiac catheterisation laboratories handle an array of diagnostic and therapeutic procedures.
-A skilled team of cardiologists and technicians have ensured that the success rate is on par with international standards and the mortality rate is as low as 0.0001%.
-To date, BMBHRC has performed over 19,000 cardiac interventions.
+The 3 state-of-the-art cardiac catheterisation laboratories handle an array of diagnostic and therapeutic procedures.
+A skilled team of cardiologists and technicians have ensured that the success rate is at par with international standards and the mortality rate is as low as 0.0001%.
+To date, BMB has performed over 19,000 cardiac interventions.

 Least Invasive Angiography (Radial)